WBBSE Chapter 3 Air Pressure Long Question And Answers

 Answer:

-The atmospheric pressure acting on the liquid surface pushes the liquid up through the straw.
+- The atmospheric pressure acting on the water surface pushes the water up into the syringe.

 Answer: